NorkzYT/Novexity/README.md

 ### 🎯 Filtering Fields

-🔍 You can filter events based on specific fields, if you do not choose any to filter with then all will appear in output.
+🔍 You can filter info based on specific fields, if you do not choose any to filter with then all will appear in output.
 Here are the available fields:

 - `position`
 - `title`